 Armstrong said, in an interview with The Sunday Times of Britain in 1997.
 “It just sort of happened.
 I followed the rule book, and it was just all in a day’s work.”

 Mikael Pernfors would be defeated by Yannick Noah in the following round (6-3, 7-5, 6-2).
 It would be his last appearance in the quarter-finals of a Grand Slam tournament.
-John McEnroe would decline until his retirement, at the end of 1992.
-His last remarkable result would be reaching the 1992 Wimbledon semi-finals (lost to Andre Agassi, 6-4, 6-2, 6-3).
+John McEnroe would decline until his retirement at the end of 1992.
+His last big result would be reaching the 1992 Wimbledon semi-finals (lost to Andre Agassi, 6-4, 6-2, 6-3).